How To Hire A SEO Expert or SEO Agency?

 If it sounds too good to be true – it probably is.
 When it comes to SEO, cheap labor always equals poor workmanship.
 Do you think someone who is charging you $350 a month for SEO is spending a whole lot of time working on your SEO?
 Do you think if they were good at what they do they would charge more?
 There’s a saying – if you think an expert is too expensive – wait until you hire a novice.

-The first sign of a good SEO is that you found them performing a search.
-If an SEO is good at his or her job their site ranks well.
-If someone has cold called you or emailed you directly, it’s a good sign that they aren’t good enough to rank themselves so they probably can’t rank your website.
+A good sign that you may have found a knowledgable SEO expert is that you found them performing a Google search.
+If an SEO is good at his or her job their own site ranks well.
+If someone has cold-called you or emailed you directly, it’s a good sign that they aren’t good enough to rank themselves so they probably can’t rank your website either.

 Which tools do they use?